 If you live in a two-story home, get creative with whatever space you have under your stairs.
 Add pullout drawers, shelving, a desk or reading nook.
 Also, you can create drawers in the “dead space” that isn’t normally used.
 Good Housekeeping explains how toe kick drawers, pull-down ceiling shelves and shallow floor storage are other crafty ways to organize your items.

 Most tiny house designs are multifunctional.
 This is mainly because tiny house owners need innovative ways to sleep, eat, cook, work and relax in the same area.
-Although you might not be living in a 180 square foot space, there are techniques to bring similar design styles to a regular-sized home.
+Although you might not be living in a 180 square foot space, there are techniques to bring similar design styles to a regular-d home.

 One solution is to find items or areas in your space that serve more than one purpose.
 Pull-out sofas can function as a place to relax with your friends and loved ones, but they also provide extra sleeping space for guests.
 In offices or designated homework areas around the house, you might consider using stackable chairs, folding desks or portable tables where necessary.
 The IKEA PS 2014 furniture collection is one of many choices shoppers have when it comes to versatile furniture solutions.